pipelight/boulette/README.md

 ## Help

-You can display a usefull help message with minimal examples.
+You can display a useful help message with minimal examples.

 ```sh
 boulette --help